Force a Read to Align to a Specific Inverted Repeat Region

 Import One or More Reads

-Drag and drop reads into the List box, or alternately, use the Aligned Sequences dropdown menu to import and align your reads to the reference.
+Drag and drop reads into the List box, or alternatively, use the Aligned Sequences dropdown menu to import and align reads to the reference.
 The aligned read will be displayed in the Map view.

 In this example, a read that is known to cover the Repeat 1 region in the forward direction, has incorrectly mapped to the inverted Repeat 2 region in the reverse direction.